eth-educators/rescue-ui/docs/src/tech-specs/solo-validator-support.md

 # Rescue Node - Solo Validator Access Tech Spec

-This document will serve as a technical specification for a project with the goal of allowing solo validators access to the [Rocket Rescue Node](https://rescuenode.com/).
+This document will serve as a technical specification for a project with the goal of allowing solo validators access to the [EthStaker Rescue Node](https://rescuenode.com/).

 As with the original project, the main priority will be around identity management for MEV/tips theft prevention.